asyncapi/glee/docs/auth/introduction.md

 }
 ```

-Glee looks for authentication files in the `auth` directory, the name of the authentication file should be the name of the targeted server that the authentication logic should work for.
+Glee looks for authentication files in the `auth` directory by default but it can be configured using [glee config file](../config-file.md).
+The name of the authentication file should be the name of the targeted server that the authentication logic should work for.

 ## Supported Authentication Values in asyncapi.yaml file